-OFF CE USE ONLY Date of validation event: Enter the date of the validation event Date of approval by Academic Board: 08 September 2021 Approved Validation Period: 5 years from Sept 2021 Transitional arrangements approved (if Current L5 and L6 students of the following titles are revalidation) to be taught-out on the old programmes BSc(Hons) Music Technology.
+OFFICE USE ONLY Date of validation event: Enter the date of the validation event Date of approval by Academic Board: 08 September 2021 Approved Validation Period: 5 years from Sept 2021 Transitional arrangements approved (if revalidation) Current L5 and L6 students of the following titles are to be taught-out on the old programmes BSc(Hons) Music Technology.
 BSc(Hons) Sound Technology.
 BSc(Hons) Television Production and Technology.
 BSc(Hons) Professional Sound and Video.
-Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date)
+Date and type of revision: 27/09/2023 Approval of an AM2 proposal to replace CMT439 Study Skills with CMT440 Introduction to Podcasting